Home > Education > Student Loans For College: An Inevitability For All But A Lucky Few

 SHOULD PARENTS PAY FOR THEIR KIDS TUITION?

-If parents can’t pay for their tuition, and if it’s a choice between getting a solid education with the potential to make a good living vs. always making minimum wage, then student loans are an inevitability.
+In a situation where paying for tuition is tough, and if it's a choice between getting a solid education with the potential to make a good living vs. always making minimum wage, then student loans are an inevitability.
 Borrowing $20,000 a year is a lot, but perhaps not so much if you find a job upon graduation that pays $65,000 a year and $100,000 a year five years out.

 MERCY ON OUR PARENTS AND ON OUR FUTURE SELVES